King Edward Medical University: Medicine and allied departments

-The psychiatry department of KEMU has been designated status of Psychotrauma Centre for the province of Punjab by Prime Ministers National Advisory Council in the aftermath of killings at Army Public School, Peshawar killings in 2014.
+The psychiatry department of KEMU has been designated status of Psychotrauma Centre for the province of Punjab by Prime Minister's National Advisory Council in the aftermath of killings at Army Public School, Peshawar killings in 2014.
 This centre is created to conduct workshops on trauma, identify and train teams of mental health professionals and develop modules for training.

 The department is being headed by Aftab Asif.
 The chief coordinator is Dr Ali Madeeh Hashmi.
 A technical expert committee has been made with prominent psychiatrists and psychologists from Punjab.
 The centre held its first workshop for the first responders' team and trained professionals from 1122 rescue service, traffic police, and Punjab police officers in 'Psychological First Aid' on Jan 17, 2015.

 The next workshop was carried out on Feb 07, 2015.
 Media professionals from the different genres were included and topics such as responsible reporting of terrorist activities, mental health problems faced by media personnel and the dynamics between government, media and terrorism highlighted the programme.